 We have collected quite a good database of the most popular (or weak, in other words) passwords.
 These are commonly used passwords that have been repeatedly chosen by different people to protect their personal data.
 The top list begins with the well-known “123456,” “password,” “qwerty,” “abc123,” etc., and contains more than 3 million of the most popular passwords.
-Such passwords are often used because of user laziness and unwillingness to remember a complex password, which makes it very vulnerable to a hacker.
+Such passwords are often used mostly because of user’s laziness and unwillingness to remember a complex password, which makes files very vulnerable to a cracking attack.

-Recovering a weak password is only a few minutes of work for our computing cluster.
-We do this for free as a gift to our visitors.
-The chances that your lost password is in the list of weak passwords is about 22%.
+Recovering a weak password is only a few minutes work for our computing cluster.
+We do this job for free as a gift to our visitors.
+The chances that your lost password is in our list of weak passwords are about 22%.
 But, considering the instant results, it's worth trying.

 If the weak password attack was unsuccessful, we proceed to the second stage: the search through the main password database.
 The database contains more than 20 billion real passwords.
-Searching through such a large dictionary takes much more time (up to 24 hours for strong encrypted files like MS Office 2013 documents and 7z archives) and costs some money.
-But the chances that you will recover your lost passwords are much higher: according to our statistics, the search ends successfully in 61% of cases.
+Searching through such a large dictionary takes much more time (up to 24 hours for strong encrypted files like MS Office 2019 documents and 7z archives) and it costs some money.
+But the chances that you recover your lost password are much higher: according to our statistics, the search ends successfully in 61% of cases.

 So, a brute force attack is usually used when you know the password structure.
 For example, you know the maximum (or better, exact) length of the password and the set of symbols used in it.
 Let’s say the lost password has an 8-character length and consists only of the English alphabet letters in the uppercase, so there are only 217 billion variants.
 This is not an impossible task for a powerful GPU server.
 If the password length is 9 characters, then the number of possible variants increases to 5 trillion.
 That task is much more complicated, but with a strong desire and your financial support, it is quite solvable: it would take a week or two for our computing cluster to find such a password.